abdullahsaif/daily-activity/README.md

 Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16
 Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17
 Updated from web - August 18 - Updated from web - August 18 - Updated from web - August 18 - Updated from web - August 18 - Updated from web - August 18
-Updated from web - August 20
+Updated from web - August 20 - Updated from web - August 20